 Don’t be afraid to go all out with this, there’s no fashion contest here.
 Tuck your shirt into your pants and your pants into your socks.
 And possibly opt for a pair of thin gloves.
 Then nod in mutual understanding toward any hikers you pass on the trail that are dressed the same exact way.

-- Wear a head net.
 Its not uncommon to pass people on the trails wearing these head nets during black fly season.
 They’re not very trendy and make you look like a bee keeper, but they’re extremely effective at keeping the flies away from your face and out of your ears.
-And you’ll be happy to not be covered in bites.

-I personally like to use more natural black fly repellants, like Wondercide and ByeBye Black Fly, which contain essential oils and are DEET free.
-If you prefer to go spray-less, this article by Farmers’ Almanac lists some other natural black fly repellants (I’m not sure how well they work, though).
+If you prefer to go spray-less, this article by Farmers’ Almanac lists some other natural black fly repellants (I’m not sure how well they work, though)